gabriel3312cl/cypress-mastery-realworld-app/README.md

 # ![RealWorld Example App](logo.png)
 This is exemplary project of E2E tests written in Cypress, using Page Object pattern.
 Application under test is a Medium.com colne (called [Conduit](https://demo.realworld.io/#/))

-Frontend and backend was done by [TonyMckes](https://github.com/TonyMckes/conduit-realworld-example-app).
+Frontend and backend was done by [TonyMckes](https://github.com/TonyMckes/conduit-realworld-example-app) with my little modifications.
+To see in more details what has been done go to [project board.](https://github.com/users/HubertArciszewski95/projects/2/views/1)

 ## **Test strategy**
 Visual documentation of the application most important areas ([Conduit mind map](https://miro.com/app/board/uXjVPyTICs0=/?share_link_id=723710348292)).